History Of The Electric Tattooing Machine.

 The History Of The Electric Tattooing Machine: How Old Was The Art Of Tattooing?

-Tattooing was an ancient art, since the 4th millennium BC.
-The first tattoo ever was observed on the human body was in between 3370-3100 BC, on the body of Otzi the Iceman.
-Yes you read it write, it was an Iceman who got the first tattoo ever.
+Tattooing has been an ancient art, since the 4th millennium BC.
+The first tattoo ever observed on the human body was in between 3370 and 3100 BC, on the body of Otzi the Iceman.
+Yes you read it right, it was an Iceman who got the first tattoo ever.
 Before the Electric Tattooing Machine came into use, there were a lot of other ways in which people used to get tattoos inked on their bodies.
-They used different types of tools which would be very painful and time consuming.
+They used different types of tools which would be very painful and time-consuming.

 source- Trending Tattoo Ideas